 6. Remove Your Safety Net

-Nelson Mandela once said, “There is no passion to be found playing small — in settling for a life that is less than the one you are capable of living.”
+Nelson Mandela once said, “There is no passion for being found playing small — in settling for a life that is less than the one you are capable of living.”
 Yet many of us settle for less and choose to play small.
 Growing up, I’ve often heard people counsel me to play it safe and to have something to fall back on.
-The simple truth is, if you’re not all in on something, you won’t ever reach your full potential in it.
+The simple truth is that you won’t ever reach your full potential if you’re not all in on something.
 Develop a mindset where failure isn’t even an option.